michaelmarty/UniDec/readme.md

 v.8.1.1

+Added ability to use "n*" notation when defining combinations in UPP.
+As long as n is an integer, it will use it as multiples.
+For example, "2*Seq1" will be the same as "Seq1+Seq1".
+Note, this also means that * in sequence names is not allowed.

 Fixed bug for Oligomer and Mass Tools matching and simulation.

 Added export to Meta and UniChrom for peak apex values, including mass, intensity, dscore, and var1 apex location.